-You need: fresh leaves, beeswax, ovenproof container and greaseproof paper.
+You need: fresh leaves, beeswax, ovenproof container, greaseproof paper and pegs (optional)

 1. First collect interesting leaves.
 Different colours and shapes.
 With stalks.
 That is important.
 Pat dry in a tea towel or kitchen paper towel.

 2. Melt the wax in your container.
-I pop it in the oven for 2 minutes at about 175 °c or 350 °f.
+I pop it in the oven for 2 minutes, on a tray, at about 175 °c or 350 °f.
 Needless to say, melted wax is very hot, so please take care when working with it.

 4. Repeat for the other side of the leaf.